gaetancollaud/digitalstrom-mqtt/home-assistant-app/DEVELOPMENT.md

 7. On physical ARM hardware, confirm that the published `aarch64` image starts and reaches MQTT and the dSS.
 The architecture is built in CI, but this hardware path remains unverified until such a device is available.
-8. Verify that the exact versioned GHCR manifest is anonymously pullable before announcing a release.
+8. Verify that the exact versioned Docker Hub App manifest is anonymously pullable before announcing a release.

 ## Release sequence